danielcbit/apcctrl/doc/manual/manual.rst

 Platforms and Versions
 ~~~~~~~~~~~~~~~~~~~~~~

-Apcupsd supports USB UPSes on Mac OS X (Darwin) 10.4.x and higher.
+apcctrl supports USB UPSes on Mac OS X (Darwin) 10.4.x and higher.
 Both Intel and PowerPC platforms are supported.

-Building Apcupsd with USB
+Building apcctrl with USB
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Some specific packages are necessary when building Apcupsd with USB support on Darwin.
-You must install libusb-0.1.12 which can be obtained from MacPorts (http://www.macports.org) (formerly DarwinPorts) or Fink (http://fink.sourceforge.net) or downloaded and built by hand (http://www.libusb.org). *You must not use libusb-1.x or higher (apcupsd does not support the new 1.0 APIs) nor any version earlier than 0.1.12 (earlier versions have a bug that apcupsd triggers).
-Generally that means you must use exactly 0.1.12.* Note that Apcupsd is sensitive to the install location of libusb, so beware if you change it from the default.
+Some specific packages are necessary when building apcctrl with USB support on Darwin.
+You must install libusb-0.1.12 which can be obtained from MacPorts (http://www.macports.org) (formerly DarwinPorts) or Fink (http://fink.sourceforge.net) or downloaded and built by hand (http://www.libusb.org). *You must not use libusb-1.x or higher (apcctrl does not support the new 1.0 APIs) nor any version earlier than 0.1.12 (earlier versions have a bug that apcctrl triggers).
+Generally that means you must use exactly 0.1.12.* Note that apcctrl is sensitive to the install location of libusb, so beware if you change it from the default.

-Apcupsd should be built using gcc, preferably from the XCode development tools.
+apcctrl should be built using gcc, preferably from the XCode development tools.
 Currently the maintainer is using gcc-4.0.1 from XCode 2.4.
 Other versions of gcc from other sources may also work.

-Configure and build Apcupsd normally, as described in `Building and Installing Apcupsd`_.
+Configure and build apcctrl normally, as described in `Building and Installing apcctrl`_.
 Be sure to include the ``--enable-usb`` flag to ``configure``.

-After building, install Apcupsd as root using '``make install``' and then reboot.
-During installation, Apcupsd will automatically install a  simple dummy kext driver designed to prevent Apple's monitoring software from taking over the UPS.
+After building, install apcctrl as root using '``make install``' and then reboot.
+During installation, apcctrl will automatically install a  simple dummy kext driver designed to prevent Apple's monitoring software from taking over the UPS.
 It is necessary to reboot in order to activate the kext.
-Note that this kext will be automatically removed if you uninstall Apcupsd using '``make uninstall``', allowing Apple's monitoring tool to once again access the UPS.
+Note that this kext will be automatically removed if you uninstall apcctrl using '``make uninstall``', allowing Apple's monitoring tool to once again access the UPS.

 Verifying Device Detection and Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installing Apcupsd as described above and rebooting, plug in
+After installing apcctrl as described above and rebooting, plug in
 your UPS USB cable.
 You should notice that Darwin does **NOT**
 display the battery monitor tool in the menu bar.
 You can also
 check Apple Menu -> About This Mac -> More Info... -> USB to ensure
 that your UPS appears in the list of USB devices.

-Building and Installing apcupsd
+Building and Installing apcctrl
 ===============================

 In general it is recommended to obtain a prebuilt binary package for your
 platform.
-Given how apcupsd must integrate into the shutdown mechanism of the
+Given how apcctrl must integrate into the shutdown mechanism of the
 operating system and the rate at which such mechanisms are changed by
-vendors, the platform ports in the apcupsd tree may become out of date.
+vendors, the platform ports in the apcctrl tree may become out of date.
 In
-some cases, binary packages are provided by the apcupsd team (RedHat,
+some cases, binary packages are provided by the apcctrl team (RedHat,
 Mandriva, SuSE, Windows, Mac OS X).
 For other platforms it is recommended to
 check your vendor's package repository and third party repositories for
-recent binary packages before resorting to building apcupsd from scratch.
+recent binary packages before resorting to building apcctrl from scratch.
-Note that some vendors continue to distribute *ancient* versions of apcupsd
+Note that some vendors continue to distribute *ancient* versions of apcctrl
 with known defects.
 These packages should **not** be used.